newaetech/chipwhisperer-target-mpc5748g/README.md

 To get a binary file for use with monitor mode, the makefile must include a target to build the binary file.
 An example, which also shows the correct options, linker scripts, and example custom AES program that can be extended, is shown in the Z4_RAM folder.
 This makefile will generate a binary file along with disassembly of the binary file when `make binary` is run.
 If you want to build for SRAM, using this build folder is the easiest way.

+### Simpleserial Note
+Note that this repo uses a slightly modified simpleserial.
+In the simpleserial provided with the rest of the ChipWhisperer firmware, the max number of simpleserial commands is 9 (plus the 'v' command).
+As the default firmware uses 10 commands, simpleserial.c was modified to allow for 19 commands.

 ## Firmware Description
 ### Communication
 UART communication is done at 38400 baud and CAN communication is done with Standard IDs at 500kbps.